-- 1. All vegetation clearing must be conducted by hand and must be cut above the ground, not 'pulled' out.
-An archaeologist must be present during the vegetation clearing activity. - 2.
+- 1. All vegetation clearing must be conducted in short strips under the supervision of an archaeologist, thereby allowing for documentation and/or rescue if any new sites/materials are exposed. - 2.
 If any archaeological sites or material are exposed during the clearing of the vegetation, then further recommendations will follow for a possible Phase 2 Mitigation process. - A Phase 2 Mitigation process includes the systematic excavations and/or collection of sites/materials before construction of the development starts/continues. - 3.
 All construction of infrastructure must be monitored by an archaeologist.
 If any shell middens/material or any other heritage/archaeological site/materials are exposed, all work in that area must cease and an archaeologist must inspect the find and make recommendations for a Phase 2 Mitigation process. - 4.
 Manager/foreman or ECO should be informed before construction starts on the possible types of heritage sites resources they may encounter and the procedures to follow when they find sites. - 5.
-If any concentrations of heritage/archaeological material are exposed during construction, then all work must cease in the immediate area and it must be reported to the archaeologist at the Albany Museum in Grahamstown (Tel: 046 6222312) or to the Eastern Cape Provincial Heritage Resources Authority (Tel: 043 6422811), so that a systematic and professional investigation can be undertaken.
+If any concentrations of heritage/archaeological material are exposed during construction, then all work must cease in the immediate area and it must be reported to the archaeologist at the Albany Museum in Grahamstown (Tel: 046 6222312) or to the Eastern Cape Provincial Heritage Resources Authority (Tel: 043 745 0888), so that a systematic and professional investigation can be undertaken.
 Sufficient time should be allowed to investigate and to remove/collect such material.
 Recommendations will follow from the investigation (See appendix B for a list of possible archaeological sites/material that maybe found in the area).
 If any archaeological sites/materials are exposed, then: - The local Gamtkwa KhoiSan Council must be consulted about possible mitigation measures regarding the finds and the destiny of the material. - If the local Gamtkwa KhoiSan Council agrees to the removal of the material, an archaeologist must apply for a permit from the Eastern Cape Provincial Heritage Resources Authority to scientifically excavate/collect the material. - 6.
 All costs must be financed by the applicant.
-This may include:

-All monitoring and mitigation expenses regarding the excavations/collecting of material, travel, accommodation and subsistence, analysis of the material, radiocarbon date(s) of the site(s) and a one-off curation/storage fee payable to the Department of Archaeology at the Albany Museum in Grahamstown (Eastern Cape Repository for Archaeological material).

-7. Although there are few visible archaeological sites in close proximity of the property, the proposed development will have an indirect impact on cultural resources in the surrounding areas.
+This may include: - All monitoring and mitigation expenses regarding the excavations/collecting of material, travel, accommodation and subsistence, analysis of the material, radiocarbon date(s) of the site(s) and a one-off curation/storage fee payable to the Department of Archaeology at the Albany Museum in Grahamstown (Eastern Cape Repository for Archaeological material). - 7.
+Although there are few visible archaeological sites in close proximity of the property, the proposed development will have an indirect impact on cultural resources in the surrounding areas.
 Important archaeological and historical sites and material are within walking distance and residents will no doubt visit or 'discover' these through their recreational activities.
 Against this background the following recommendations are proposed: